fixongbg/SCART666/README.md

 Go down to `Finish` > Press `ENTER`.

-When your back in the console type:
+When your back in the console, type:

     sudo alsamixer